anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-3.md

     ...
 ```

 Time to test it out.
-Copy the code to the MCU and start it up by importing `main` from the REPL.
-Connect to the MCU's access point with your phone, and then open a browser and try to navigate to a **non-HTTPS** page.
+Copy the code to the MCU and start it up.
+Connect to the MCU's access point with your phone, and then open a browser and try to navigate to a **non-HTTPS** page (http://neverssl.com, http://example.com, for example).

 ```sh
 Entering REPL.
 Use Control-X to exit.